iusztinpaul/energy-forecasting/README.md

 ### Deployment

-This step has to be finished only if you want to deploy the code on GCP VMs and build the CI/CD with GitHub Actions.
+This step must only be finished if you want to deploy the code on GCP VMs and build the CI/CD with GitHub Actions.

-Note that this step might result in a few consts on GCP.
+Note that this step might result in a few costs on GCP.
 It won't be much.
-While I developed this course I spent only ~20$.
-For you most probably it will be less.
+While I was developing this course, I spent only ~20$, and it will probably be less for you.

-Also, if you have a new GCP account, you most probably got some free credits.
-Just be sure to delete the resources after you finished the course.
+Also, you can get some free credits if you have a new GCP account.
+Just be sure to delete the resources after you finish the course.

-See [this document](/README_DEPLOY.md) for detailed instructions on this step.
+See [this document](/README_DEPLOY.md) for detailed instructions.

 # 🔎 Usage <a name=usage></a>